create and sustain jobs, and to stabilize communities.

 CDFIs finance community businesses, including small businesses, microenterprises, nonprofit organizations, commercial real estate, and affordable housing.

-To find an OFN member CDFI that you are looking for, use the search filters below.
+To find an OFN member CDFI, use the search filters below.
 You can also visit our Member Profile Directory to learn about their important work.

 If you are an OFN member and need to update your information on the CDFI Locator*, please email Anthony Wilder Puzzuoli at firstname.lastname@example.org.

 *The CDFI Locator member information is updated regularly.
 While OFN works hard to keep this database up-to-date, we strongly encourage you to visit the websites of CDFIs that fit your criteria for a deeper understanding of the products they offer and the communities they serve.

 Established in 2004 and certified as a CDFI in January 2005, ECDI is the only microlender for the City of Columbus and Franklin County government and the sole CDFI microlender and SBA microloan intermediary in central Ohio.
 To meet its mission, ECDI offers microenterprise training, microloans, and other asset-building programs, all of which provide clients with financial assistance as well as the knowledge to maintain self-sufficiency well after the loan term.
 ECDI continues to grow dramatically and set an aggressive strategic agenda to expand services, introduce new financial products and services, and reach out to additional vulnerable populations.